A Conditional GAN for Tabular Data Generation with Probabilistic Sampling of Latent Subspaces: Discussion and Limitations

-Additionally, although the cluster-aware min-max normalization technique of Subsection \ref{ssec:trans} combines effectiveness with simplicity, it is still prone to the existence of outliers.
-Intuitively, an outlier detection step, like the one of SB-GAN, would provide further performance gains.
-Such a step can be easily integrated to \ganname{}.
+Finally, although the cluster-aware min--max normalization technique presented in Subsec.~\ref{ssec:trans} combines simplicity with effectiveness, it remains sensitive to the presence of outliers.
+Incorporating an outlier detection mechanism, similar to that employed by SB-GAN, could further improve performance.